vmware/concord-bft/bftengine/tests/simpleTest/README.md

 The log file from the simpleTest.py itself will be written in the log folder provided to the CLI (```-ld``` parameter), which is current dir by default.

 ### Examples
+The following examples all assume you are running simpleTest.py directly from `<CONCORD_BFT_DIR>/build/bftengine/tests/simpleTest/scripts`.

 Here are a few single test runs that may be useful:

 Run 6 out of 6 replicas and 2 clients, with 5000 transactions per client and trigger View Change protocol.
 This test should succeed.